typestack/class-transformer/README.md

 | `@TransformPlainToClass` | `@TransformPlainToClass(User, { groups: ["user"] })` | Transform the method return with plainToClass and expose the properties on the class. |

 The above decorators accept one optional argument:
-ClassTransformOptions - The transform options like groups, version, name
+ClassTransformOptions - The transform options like groups, version, and name.

 An example: